TomerG2/regme-microservices/README.md

 $ fuge shell fuge/system.yml
 ```

-This will start fuge, output some logging messages about the ramanujan services, and then place you in an interactive repl:
+This will start fuge and output some logging messages:

 ```sh
 ...